chokkipaterne/nbdash/README.md

 [Namur-Ordinary Budget by function](https://rb.gy/61r8dk) and [Namur-Extraordinary Budget by function](https://rb.gy/dpayws)

 ## Objective
-The dashboard was created to evaluate two facts.
-First, whether citizens are more receptive to dashboards than to visualizations offered on a traditional OGD portal.
-Second, whether the implemented dashboard design recommendations help to increase the citizen engagement compared to the existent dashboards on a traditional OGD portal.
+The dashboard was created to evaluate whether citizens are more receptive to well-designed dashboards than to visualizations offered on a traditional Open Government Data portal.

 ## How to install
 * Clone the repository